What We Do

 In 1988, the Tennessee Bar Foundation awarded grants to several CASA agencies in Tennessee through its IOLTA fund.
 The time was right to officially form a state organization, and the Tennessee Court Appointed Special Advocate Association was chartered as a 501(c)3 nonprofit membership corporation.

-The Tennessee CASA Association is a member in good standing of the National CASA Association.
+The Tennessee CASA Association is a member in good standing of the National CASA/GAL Association.

 What a CASA Volunteer Does